letsencrypt/website/TRANSLATION.md

 ## First of all

-Check [existing translation pull-requests](https://github.com/letsencrypt/website/pulls?q=is%3Apr+is%3Aopen+label%3Atranslation) to check if someone else is already working on it.
+Check [existing translation pull-requests](https://github.com/letsencrypt/website/pulls?q=is%3Apr+is%3Aopen+label%3Atranslation) to see if someone else is already working on it.

 ## How to add a new language